swiftlang/swift/docs/ABI.rst

   decl-name ::= identifier
   decl-name ::= identifier 'L' INDEX         // locally-discriminated declaration decl-name ::= identifier identifier 'LL'   // file-discriminated declaration

+  file-discriminator ::= identifier 'Ll'     // anonymous file-discriminated declaration

-The first identifier in a file-discriminated ``<decl-name>>`` is a string that represents the file the original declaration came from.
+The identifier in a ``<file-discriminator>`` and the first identifier in a file-discriminated ``<decl-name>`` is a string that represents the file the original declaration came from.
 It should be considered unique within the enclosing module.
 The second identifier is the name of the entity.
-Not all declarations marked ``private`` declarations will use this mangling;
-if the entity's context is enough to uniquely identify the entity, the simple ``identifier`` form is preferred.
+Not all declarations marked ``private`` declarations will use this mangling; if the entity's context is enough to uniquely identify the entity, the simple ``identifier`` form is preferred.

 Declaration Contexts